fmoga/servustalk/README.md

 * User moderation.
 Chat access is based on a whitelisting process.
 New users can't access the group chat until a whitelisted user accepts their request.
 First user to connect to the group chat is automatically accepted (he's probably the administrator) and then the whitelisting process continues normally.
 New requests, whitelisting/blacklisting trigger notifications in the chat area and they have realtime effects (e.g. blacklisting a user will instantly disconnect him from all active sessions).
 * Using long-polling as Comet technique so server push works on the vast majority of browsers including on Kindle, iOS and Android-based devices
 * HTML5 geolocation
+* Check-in support, and a map of past checkins
 * Ability to check in current location
 * Meme support using `/meme meme-name "top text" "bottom text"` and `/meme list` to see all meme types
+* Listing existing memes using `/meme lisr`
 * Memegeist (meme archive)
 * Support for i18n